-- You can make your complaint to the Quality Improvement Organization.
-If you prefer, you can make your complaint about the quality of care you received directly to this organization (without making the complaint to us) - the Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the federal government to check and improve the care given to Medicare patients - ♦ to find the name, address, and phone number of the Quality Improvement Organization for your state, look in the "Important Phone Numbers and Resources" section.
-If you make a complaint to this organization, we will work with them to resolve your complaint - Or you can make your complaint to both at the same time.
-If you wish, you can make your complaint about quality of care to us and also to the Quality Improvement Organization
+- You can make your complaint directly to the Quality Improvement Organization.
+The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the federal government to check and improve the care given to Medicare patients.
+The "Important Phone Numbers and Resources" section has contact information - Or you can make your complaint to both the Quality Improvement Organization and us at the same time